Is Forbidden Throne the new forbidden fruit?

 All in all, it’s a good slot that will appeal to fans of the fantasy genre and those who are prepared to be a little patient in order to get some big wins.

 Playing the Forbidden Throne slot for real money isn’t forbidden.
-All you need is a real-money account.
+All you need is a real-money account at an online casino.
 And that’s only forbidden if you’re from a country where I’m not able to accept customers from.
 It will only take you a couple of minutes to find out if that’s the case.